Tourism Management (BBus Honours)

 Helpful subjects are: a European Language, Geography, and Business subject(s).

-Suitably qualified students may progress to a Masters Degree at CIT, and subsequently to Doctoral Studies leading to the award of PhD.
+Suitably qualified students may progress to a Master of Business in Tourism (Level 9) at CIT, and subsequently to Doctoral Studies leading to the award of PhD.

 Tourism & Hospitality